Yaw bearing: Roller yaw bearing

 Schematic representation of a typical roller yaw bearing configuration of a modern wind turbine.

 The roller yaw bearing is a common technical yaw bearing solution followed by many wind turbine manufacturers as it offers low turning friction and smooth rotation of the nacelle.
 The low turning friction permits the implementation of slightly smaller yaw drives (compared to the gliding bearing solution), but on the other hand requires a yaw braking system.

 Some manufacturers use a plurality of smaller yaw drives (usually six) to facilitate easy replacement.
-Such a configuration with plurality of yaw drives often offers the possibility of active yaw braking using differential torque from the yaw drives.
+Such a configuration with a plurality of yaw drives often offers the possibility of active yaw braking using differential torque from the yaw drives.
 In this case half of the yaw drives apply a small amount of torque for clockwise rotation and the other half apply torque in the opposite direction and then activate the internal magnetic brakes of the electric motor.
 In this way the pinion-gear rim backlash is eliminated and the nacelle is fixed in place.